 The more of these criteria your task has, and more effortless it should feel to tackle it.
 This is important for those with ADHD — wilfully directing attention is difficult, the less effort needed to focus the more successful and productive the results will be.

-Thom Hartmann posited a theory comparing those with ADHD to hunters, while those without it resemble farmers.
+American author and talk show host Thom Hartmann posited a theory known as the hunters vs farmer hypothesis, which compares those with ADHD to hunters, while those without it resemble farmers.